 Not Monitoring Your Accounts

 Although you might not always want to pay with your credit card, doing so can help you track fraudulent activity quickly and avoid other online shopping mistakes.
 It’s wise to regularly check your account balances and credit card account activity so that you can detect any unusual expenditures and unauthorized purchases.
 If you do, report it immediately.

 Beware of clicking on coupons from social media.
 If the coupon comes from the retailer’s official social media page, then you should be in the clear.
 But other times, fake coupons surface on social media pages that claim to be affiliated with retailers.

-For example, say you stumble on a deal at Ross that isn’t promoted on any of Ross’ official media platforms.
+For example, say you stumble onto a deal at Ross that isn’t promoted on any of Ross’ official media platforms.
 Instead of assuming that the deal is an inside scoop, contact your local Ross or try to track down the deal on Ross’ official website.
 Otherwise, you’re vulnerable to malware attacks.